jina-ai/jina/docs/concepts/orchestration/handle-exceptions.md

 In general there are two places where an Executor level error can happen:

 - If an {class}`~jina.Executor`'s `__init__` method raises an Exception, the {class}`~jina.Flow` cannot start.
 In this case this Executor runtime raises the Exception, and the Flow throws a `RuntimeFailToStart` Exception.
 - If one of the Executor's `@requests` methods raises an Exception, the error message is added to the response and sent back to the client.
 If the gRPC or WebSockets protocols are used, the networking stream is not interrupted and can accept further requests.

 In both cases, the {ref}`Jina Client <client>` raises an Exception.

 ### Terminate an Executor on certain errors

 Some exceptions like network errors or request timeouts can be transient and can recover automatically.
 Sometimes fatal errors or user-defined errors put the Executor in an unusable state, in which case it can be restarted.
 Locally the Flow must be re-run manually to restore Executor availability.

 On Kubernetes deployments, this can be automated by terminating the Executor process, causing the Pod to terminate.
 The autoscaler restores availability by creating a new Pod to replace the terminated one.
 Termination can be enabled for one or more errors by using the `exit_on_exceptions` argument when adding the Executor to a Flow.
 When it matches the caught exception, the Executor terminates gracefully.

-A sample Flow can be `Flow().add(uses=MyExecutor, exit_on_exceptions: ['Exception', 'RuntimeException'])`.
+A sample Orchestration can be `Deployment(uses=MyExecutor, exit_on_exceptions: ['Exception', 'RuntimeException'])`.
 The `exit_on_exceptions` argument accepts a list of Python or user-defined Exception or Error class names.

 ## Network errors

 When a {class}`~jina.Flow`'s gateway can't reach an {ref}`Executor or Head <architecture-overview>`, the Flow attempts to re-connect to the faulty deployment according to a retry policy.
 The same applies to calls to Executors that time out.
 The specifics of this policy depend on the Flow's environment, as outlined below.

 ````{admonition} Hint: Prevent Executor timeouts
 :class: hint